Setup

 • Learn more about the rest of the commands here

-Please use the sidebar to navigate this chapter.
+Use the sidebar to navigate this chapter.

 Integrations let you include information retrieved from your own web server, or 3rd party APIs, directly in the welcome messages of your tickets!